netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 the server prunes (i.e., does not return) that subtree from the response.
-Since the client already knows the txid for that part of the data tree, or a txid that occurred more recently, it is obviosuly already up to date with that part of the configuration.
+Since the client already knows the txid for that part of the data tree, or a txid that occurred more recently, it is obviously already up to date with that part of the configuration.
 Sending it again would be a waste of time and energy.

 {{tab-rules}} describes in detail how the client side (c-txid) and